Economic history of China (1949–present): Great Leap Forward, 1958–61

-Cultural Revolution period
+Cultural Revolution

 The Cultural Revolution was set in motion by Mao Zedong in 1966 and called to a halt in 1968, but the atmosphere of radical leftism persisted until Mao's death and the fall of the Gang of Four in 1976.
 During this period, there were several distinct phases of economic policy.

 Until the Cultural Revolution, China had paid dividends to the former capitalist class from the value of property that had been seized in the revolution.

 The state's Third Front campaign began in 1965 and continued during the Cultural Revolution.
 Motivated by fears of invasion by the Soviet Union or the United States, China implemented a major campaign to develop industry and national security facilities in remote areas, along with the necessary infrastructure.
 The development of the Third Front also had the effect of bringing higher quality consumer goods and cultural goods to China's hinterlands.
 The rapprochement between the United States and China reduced the motivations for the Third Front construction, and projects were ultimately wound down with many privatized during China's Reform and Opening Up.
 Through the development of infrastructure, industry, and specialized talent in these remote regions, the Third Front construction laid a foundation for continued economic development in China's western regions even after the end of the initiative.

 The People's Bank of China suspended its commercial banking service during the Cultural Revolution.
 In 1969, the State Council approved the consolidation of People's Bank of China headquarters as a bureau within the Ministry of Finance, and local branches were merged into local government finance departments.
 This effective demotion of the PBoC lasted for a decade.

 After Nixon's China trip in 1972, investment to the Third Front region gradually declined.
 Rapprochement between the United States and China decreased the fear of invasion which motivated the Third Front construction.
 In August 1972, the Planning Commission recommended that the First and Second Fronts no longer view supporting the Third Front as their "primary task," instead downgrading the Third Front assistance to an "important task."
 The Planning Commission also stated concerns about the amount of Third Front funding leading to neglect of heavy industry elsewhere, as well as insufficient investment in agriculture.
 After a CCP conference in May 1973 resolved to re-direct state investment efforts from the Third Front to the northeast and the coastal regions, the Third Front was no longer the country's most critical economic objective.
 Agriculture and light industry became more important priorities.
 When Reform and Opening Up began in 1978, China started a process of winding down Third Front projects with a "shut down, cease, merge, transform, and move" strategy.